Friedman-Ramanujan functions in random hyperbolic geometry and application to spectral gaps I: Introduction

 \subsection{Friedman--Ramanujan functions}

 An essential step in Friedman's proof of Alon's conjecture is the introduction of a notion of \emph{Ramanujan functions} \cite[Section 7]{friedman2003}.
-We adapt this notion to the context of random hyperbolic geometry.
+We introduce a similar notion in the context of random hyperbolic geometry.
 We then show that this class of functions arises naturally when studying the lengths of geodesics on random hyperbolic surfaces, and its relevance to the spectral gap problem.

-\begin{defa}[\cref{def:FR}] A continuous function $f : \R_{>0} \rightarrow \C$ is said to be a \emph{Friedman--Ramanujan function} if there exists a polynomial function $p$ and a constant $c > 0$ such that
+\begin{defa}[\cref{def:FR}] A locally integrable function $f : \R_{\geq 0} \rightarrow \C$ is said to be a \emph{Friedman--Ramanujan function} if there exists a polynomial function $p$ and constants $c >0$, $\rN \geq 1$ such that

 We denote as $\FR$ the class of Friedman--Ramanujan functions, and as $\FRrem$ the subset of Friedman--Ramanujan function for which $p=0$.
 We similarly define a notion of Friedman--Ramanujan function \emph{in the weak sense} using the weaker $\Ow{\cdot}$. \end{defa}